 In Danish patent cases, the general principle of free evaluation of evidence applies.
 The plaintiff must provide evidence for its claims (eg, regarding the patent infringement or patent invalidity).
 If evidence is likely to be destroyed by one party, a procedure securing such evidence or parts thereof can be applied on request from the other party or parties.
 Technical evidence may be produced by submitting technical literature, but the actual technical evidence is produced by way of statements from court-appointed experts.

 How easy is it for defendants to delay proceedings and how can plaintiffs prevent them from doing so?

 According to the Administration of Justice Act, the parties and the court must process the case as swiftly as possible without unnecessary delays.
 The courts are well aware of this obligation and fully attempt to speed up the litigation process as required.
 Hence, it is difficult for defendants to delay proceedings.
 Further, Danish courts can jointly rule on issues of validity and infringement.

 How might a party challenge the validity of a patent through the courts in anticipation of a potential suit for infringement being issued against it?

-Invalidation proceedings can be instigated before the Maritime and Commercial High Court by anyone with a legal interest in the proceedings.
+Invalidation proceedings can be instigated before the city court and the Maritime and Commercial High Court by anyone with a legal interest in the proceedings.
 This also applies to declaratory proceedings.